GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 ### Option 2: Distributed custody of keys

-Another option is to distribute some of your keys to individuals who you trust ("signatories").
-This can offer some
+Another option is to distribute a number of keys to trusted individuals, or signatories, which has the following advantages:
-advantages:

-* **Availability**: If you live in a rural area, there may not be many vaults or safe deposit boxes that are practical to get to.
+* **Availability**: Vaults or safe deposit boxes may not be available in the local area.
-* **Ease of setup**: It may be simpler to distribute keys to signatories than to find available vaults, travel to them, and set up accounts.
+* **Ease of setup**: It may be simpler to distribute keys to signatories than to travel to multiple available vaults and set up accounts.
-* **Ease of estate planning**: You don't need to make complicated legal arrangements for your signatories to access your funds.
-They'll have the keys they need to do so.
+* **Ease of estate planning**: No complicated legal arrangements for signatories to access funds.

-However, there are significant drawbacks:
+Key distribution also has the following disadvantages:

 * **Privacy**: Other signatories will have the ability to see your balance.
 Technical details: Every private key needs to be packaged with the multisig